 You rush back to your table, grab your jacket, thank Elmer Fudd for a lovely evening, and make your way towards the door.

 “Where are you going?”
 He calls after you.

 “FastMed Urgent Care!
 They have extended hours during the week, are open weekends and holidays, and require no appointment!
 I’ll message you when this armpit rash clears up!”

 “Man,” he thinks.
 “If she didn’t like me, why didn’t she just say so?”

 Next time you have a medical condition that requires immediate attention (or are on a horrible date that you want to get out of), stop by FastMed Urgent Care.
-FastMed accepts most insurance plans, offers discount programs to qualifying self-pay patients, and will have you in and out in under an hour.
+FastMed accepts most insurance plans, offers savings plan to qualifying self-pay patients, and will have you in and out in under an hour.